JayHarkhanii/JayHarkhanii/README.md

 *May 2022 - August 2022*

-* Implemented **Short Codes feature** in Global Resource Routing(GRR) Service which will help company’s customers and downstream services to configure/manage Short Code Resource in one of the [AWS available region](https://aws.amazon.com/about-aws/global-infrastructure/regions_az/) directly from Twilio console.
+* Implemented **Short Codes feature** in Global Resource Routing(GRR) Service, which will help company’s customers and downstream services to configure/manage Short Code Resource in one of the [AWS available region](https://aws.amazon.com/about-aws/global-infrastructure/regions_az/) directly from Twilio console.
 * Added **Unit and Integration Tests** using [Junit](https://junit.org/junit5/) and [Mockito](https://site.mockito.org/).
 * Updated [JMeter](https://jmeter.apache.org/) script to enhance **Load Test configurability** by enabling/disabling tests on a per-endpoint basis.
 * Modified [Jenkins pipeline](https://www.jenkins.io/) to run load tests with user-defined throughput values for each API and evaluate its metrics such as **RPS, latency, cache hit, etc** in [Datadog](https://www.datadoghq.com/) dashboard.